 We know it's hard to get motivated to think about taxes at this time of year.
 Just remind yourself how grateful you will be in April that you took these steps in advance, enjoying a smoother filing and a lower tax bill – or maybe even a larger refund.

 Don't give identity thieves the chance to file a fraudulent tax return in your name.
-If you would like to prevent identity theft, join MoneyTips and check out our free Identity Protector tool.
+If you would like to monitor your credit to prevent identity theft and see your credit reports and scores, join MoneyTips.